 A dog threatening you with its teeth bared is terrifying.
 Your dog turning on a stranger is shocking.
 At Auger & Auger, we know that dog attacks can have devastating consequences for both victims and owners.
 Our Columbia dog bite attorney has seen the physical injuries caused by aggressive canines, and we have witnessed the emotional turmoil owners face knowing they may be forced to have their dog euthanized.

 “Don’t worry, he’s friendly!”
 It’s a phrase often used by owners when their dog approaches a stranger.
-The majority of dog owners don’t believe that their pet would ever harm anyone but the reality is that any dog will bite under the right circumstances.
-The trouble is that dogs don’t tell us when they are going to attack — or so we think.
+Most dog owners don’t believe their pet would ever harm anyone, but the reality is that any dog will bite under the right circumstances.
+The trouble is that dogs don’t tell us when they will attack — or so we think.

-You can help to prevent yourself from injury when you know a bit about canine responses, and what they are telling you.
+You can help prevent yourself from injury when you know a bit about canine responses and what they tell you.
 The average dog will exhibit one or more of the following signs before resorting to biting:

 Some states have a one-bite rule that says the owner isn’t liable the first time around.
 If the dog bites again, however, the owner will be forced to compensate the victim and possibly euthanize the animal.
 South Carolina doesn’t follow this guideline — we follow the strict liability rule.
 This means that an owner is automatically on the hook if their dog reaches out and bites someone, regardless of whether or not it has a perfectly innocent past.